sajabdoli/UAP/README.md

 [2] Mirco Ravanelli, Yoshua Bengio, “Speaker Recognition from raw waveform with SincNet” [Arxiv](http://arxiv.org/abs/1808.00158)

-[3] Salamon, Justin, Christopher Jacoby, and Juan Pablo Bello.
+[3] Justin Salamon, Christopher Jacoby, and Juan Pablo Bello.
 "A dataset and taxonomy for urban sound research."
 Proceedings of the 22nd ACM international conference on Multimedia.
 ACM, 2014.

 [4] Moosavi-Dezfooli, Seyed-Mohsen, et al. "Universal adversarial perturbations."
 Proceedings of the IEEE conference on computer vision and pattern recognition.
 2017.